 In 1934, visionary Viggo Widerøe founded the airline of the same name, marking the beginning of one of Norway’s longest-standing aviation enterprises.
 Initially focused on seaplanes, Viderøe’s aircraft served as “lifelines,” connecting the isolated coastal areas of Northern Norway and providing cargo and passenger transportation.

 With the growing popularity of air travel, Widerøe began a meaningful transition from seaplanes to land-based aircraft.
-In 1968, the airline introduced the De Havilland Canada Dash-7, which became the first European airline to use the revolutionary short takeoff and landing (STOL) technology.
+In 1968, the airline introduced the De Havilland Canada Dash-7, the first European airline to use the revolutionary short takeoff and landing (STOL) technology.

 By modernizing its fleet, Widerøe remains at the forefront of regional air transport.
 With 40 Bombardier Dash 8 aircraft, known for their comfort, reliability, and environmental friendliness, and three Embraer E190-E2 aircraft, Widerøe has significantly expanded its capabilities and reach.